-Legal Drama, a Break Up and Heart-Wrenching Tragedy: How Gabrielle Union and Dwyane Wade Emerged Stronger Than Ever
+How Gabrielle Union and Dwyane Wade Become One of Hollywood's Biggest Success Stories

 She also unearthed a mountain of drama.
 By the time the duo quietly started dating in 2009 (they were snapped together at basketball pro Alonzo Mourning's four-day charity event that June), Wade's divorce with Funches was already, how you say, contentious.
 She accused him of abandoning his children, cheating and infecting her with an STD.
 He, in turn, sued her for defamation.
 And at one point during the drawn-out financial portion of the divorce, she sat outside the Chicago courthouse with a cardboard sign that read, "NBA Miami Heat star, mother of his children on the streets."
 (She was later awarded their six-bedroom Chicago mansion, four cars and $5 million.)

-When Wade filed for sole custody of their sons Zaire, now 16, and Zion, now 10, in 2010, alleging Funches couldn't "be considered a fit and proper person" to raise them, she went on the offensive.
+When Wade filed for sole custody of Zaire and Zion in 2010, alleging Funches couldn't "be considered a fit and proper person" to raise them, she went on the offensive.

-Two months later, she named Union in a lawsuit filed on behalf of their sons.
-Along with claiming the couple didn't properly supervise the boys, she alleged the actress "engaged in sexual foreplay" with Wade in front of them and that her actions had caused their eldest so much stress and anxiety that he was forced to seek medical treatment.
+Two months later, she named Union in a lawsuit filed on behalf of her and Wade's children.
+Along with claiming the couple didn't properly supervise them, she alleged the actress "engaged in sexual foreplay" with Wade in front of kids and that her actions had caused their eldest so much stress and anxiety that he was forced to seek medical treatment.

-Union's rep labeled the allegations as false and they were later dismissed by a judge.
+Union's rep labeled the claims, allegations that were later dismissed by a judge, as false.
 And amid all that mess, in the ultimate power move, the pair make their red carpet debut at the same charity event they were snapped attending one year earlier.

-By March 2011, a judge handed over sole "care, custody and control" of the boys to Wade, scolding Funches for embarking "on an unstoppable and relentless pattern of conduct for over two years to alienate the children from their father."
+By March 2011, a judge handed over sole "care, custody and control" of the kids to Wade, scolding Funches for embarking "on an unstoppable and relentless pattern of conduct for over two years to alienate the children from their father."
 Wade's response: "A huge weight is off my back."

 Through it all Union remained silent, even as she was labeled a mistress.
 But in April 2012—two months after she and Wade posed together for the cover of Essence—she had the opportunity to clear her name.
 "I think people mistook me taking the high road as an admission of guilt," she noted to Jet, but she and Wade "made a decision very early to not react to the negativity."
 Instead, they quietly submitted proof to the courts refuting Funches' claims, "So, it was like, obviously you're not telling the truth."